 Because the most revealing data are for large aspect ratio L/W events, we examine strike-slip earthquakes, which have the largest aspect ratios of any mechanism earthquakes.
-The magnitude-area data are from Hanks and Bakun [2008].
-The Hanks and Bakun [2008] data (and other previously used data sets [Wells and Coppersmith, 1994; WGCEP, 2003; Hanks and Bakun, 2002]) do not have error bars, so we assume errors in all data points are the same.
-Doing a least squares fitting and assuming errors in log A are the same size as errors in magnitude, we find a best fitting of Equation (8) for parameter values H = 15.6km and $\beta = 6.9$ to the complete data set.
+The magnitude-area data are from Hanks and Bakun (2008).
+The Hanks and Bakun (2008) data (and other previously used data sets [Wells and Coppersmith, 1994; Hanks and Bakun, 2002; WGCEP, 2003]) do not have error bars, so we assume errors in all data points are the same.
+Doing a least-squares fitting and assuming errors in $\log A$ are the same size as errors in magnitude, we find a best fitting of equation (8) for parameter values H = 15.6 km and $\beta = 6.9$ to the complete data set.

-It is satisfying that the best fitting value of H is so close to generally presumed default worldwide values of H. This validates in a fundamental way the physical foundation of our scaling.
-There is, though, a very broad minimum around this best fitting value, and the constraints on H and $\beta$ are not tight; using the likelihood function and assuming gaussian errors, a one standard deviation contour in the parameters gives bands of $H = 15.6 \frac{+5}{-3} km$ and $\beta = 6.9 \frac{+3}{-1.5}$ .
-Assuming the errors in log A are somewhat larger or somewhat smaller than the errors in $\mathbf{M}$ changes slightly as well the best fitting H and $\beta$ parameters, though their product $H\beta$ remains nearly constant.
-The more robust metric of absolute value of the distance misfit, as opposed to the square distance, gives a best fitting H = 16.0km and $\beta = 5.9$ .
+It is satisfying that the best-fitting value of H is so close to the generally presumed default worldwide values of H. This validates in a fundamental way the physical foundation of our scaling.
+There is, though, a very broad minimum around this best-fitting value, and the constraints on H and β are not tight; using the likelihood function and assuming Gaussian errors, a one standard deviation contour in the parameters gives bands of $H = 15.6^{+5}{-3}$ km and $\beta = 6.9^{+3}{-1.5}$.
+Assuming the errors in log A are somewhat larger or somewhat smaller than the errors in M changes slightly as well the best-fitting H and β parameters, though their product $H\beta$ remains nearly constant.
+The more robust metric of absolute value of the distance misfit, as opposed to the square distance, gives a best-fitting H = 16.0 km and $\beta = 5.9$.

 The fit of the scaling laws to the data are shown in Figure 1.
-The data, shown with red circles, is seen to be very well fit by the new scaling law, shown with a solid blue line.
-The leading other scaling relations are also plotted: Wells and Coppersmith [1994] with a solid yellow line, Ellsworth-B [WGCEP, 2003] with a solid black line, and Hanks and Bakun [2002] with a dashed green line.
+The data, shown with gray circles, is seen to be very well fit by the new scaling law, shown with a solid thick line.
+The leading other scaling relations are also plotted: Wells and Coppersmith (1994) with a solid thin line, Ellsworth B (WGCEP, 2003) with a dash-dot thin line, and Hanks and Bakun (2002) with a dashed thick line.

-The new scaling relation appears an excellent fit by eye, and indeed is measured to have a smaller standard deviation than the fits to the other curves [.1418, .1456, .1927, for equations (8), (2), and (1), respectively].
-It does, however, have more parameters, and thus must beat them sufficiently to make up for that.
-Using AIC [Akaike, 1974] to penalize for the extra parameters, we find the new scaling is nevertheless still better [-90.2, -87.5, -39.0 for Equations (8), (2), and (1), respectively].
-An alternative measure of fitting, the Fischer F test also shows the new scaling to be superior at the 5% significance level [F(1, 86) = 4.65 for equation (8) relative to equation (2) and F(2, 86) = 36.43 for equation (8) relative to equation (1)].
-From a hazard point of view the larger events are more important, and some of the scaling laws have been developed to fit just that region (e.g. Ellsworth-B [WGCEP, 2003]); for completeness we have therefore examined the scaling relations as we fit only above a magnitude threshold, and examine the relative fit as the magnitude threshold is increased.
-With loss of data points and the narrowing of the range over which the scalings differ, the differences in the fits for just the large events are, however, within the one sigma contour in likelihood, and thus not significant.
-They therefore do not exceed a significance test which penalizes extra parameters if we restrict the magnitude range to be only above M6.5 for which equation (1) was developed.
-Since current seismic hazard analysis considers events down to magnitude 5.5, however, a lower cutoff magnitude is needed.
-The prospects for more data helping reduce uncertainties are most promising at the lower magnitudes, where modern relative relocation techniques (e.g. [Waldhauser and Ellsworth, 2000]) could be brought to bear, and many well recorded events which have occurred have not been analyzed for inclusion in the data set.
+The new scaling relation appears an excellent fit by eye, and indeed is measured to have a smaller standard deviation than the fits to the other curves (0.1418, 0.1456, 0.1927, for equations 8, 2, and 1, respectively).
+It does, however, have more parameters and, thus, must beat them sufficiently to make up for that.
+Using Akaike Information Crtiterion (Akaike, 1974) to penalize for the extra parameters, we find the new scaling is nevertheless still better (-90.2, -87.5,-39.0 for equations 8, 2, and 1, respectively).
+An alternative measure of fitting, the Fischer F test also shows the new scaling to be superior at the 5% significance level (F(1, 86) = 4.65 for equation 8 relative to equation 2 and F(2, 86) = 36.43 for equation 8 relative to equation 1).
+From a hazard point of view the larger events are more important, and some of the scaling laws have been developed to fit just that region (e.g., Ellsworth B (WGCEP, 2003); for completeness we have therefore examined the scaling relations as we fit only above a magnitude threshold and exam-